Schwarzstift/DiffStats/README.md

-# statistics
+# Git statistics

-This project aims as a playground for several project specific statistics I'm interested in.
+This project serves as a playground for me to get more experience with the GitPython library.

-# Data acquisition
-* List of files in a git repository
+Currently, it can display the changes between two different git commits on file and directory basis.